 He’d told her not to worry that she’d find her way back to them and she had.

 The three of them were everything to each other.

 Dad lost his parents six years ago.
-He’d cried silently, holding her tight while she cried but he’d reassured her that he was okay.
-He was sad but he had her and mom so he would be okay.
+He cried silently, holding her tight while she cried, but he reassured her that he was okay.
+He was sad, but he had her and mom so he would be okay.

 He was okay.

-She could pinpoint when he had left them.
+She couldn’t pinpoint when he had left them.
 She’d gone over it and over it in her head and she just didn’t know when she’d lost him.